ChristosPapastergiou/Object_Oriented/README.md

 -------------------------------
 c++  :

-	compile : make run
+	compile & run : make run

-	For different args just go into the make file and change it
+	(For different args just go into the make file and change it)

 java :